 Kubernetes Container Stats

-Although the name refers to Kubernetes dashboard, we can be inspired by the design.
-It was designed to monitor performance and availability metrics of Kubernetes nodes.
+Although the name refers to the Kubernetes dashboard, we can be inspired by the design.
+It was designed to monitor the performance and availability metrics of Kubernetes nodes.
 There should be common use cases with MQTT.

 Kubernetes Node host metrics